Broom Bridge: Historical significance

 & cut it on a stone of this bridge.

+After his 1843 discovery of the quaternions, Hamilton's sons William Edwin Hamilton and Archibald Henry Hamilton referred to the bridge as the Quaternion Bridge.

 Given the historical importance of the bridge with respect to mathematics, mathematicians from all over the world have been known to take part in the annual commemorative walk from Dunsink Observatory to the site.
 Attendees have included Nobel Prize winners Murray Gell-Mann, Steven Weinberg and Frank Wilczek, and mathematicians Sir Andrew Wiles, Sir Roger Penrose and Ingrid Daubechies.
 The 16 October is sometimes referred to as Broomsday (in reference to Broome Bridge) and as a nod to the literary commemorations on 16 June (Bloomsday in honour of James Joyce).